 The governance of e-learning is about how decisions are made, who has input and who makes those decisions.
 It also involves evaluating, directing and monitoring the use of e-learning.
 There several different ways of providing appropriate governance over e-learning.
 The most common is to establish some type committee to provide oversight and allow stakeholders to have input.

-Equally important is where e-learning fits in the institution’s organizational structure and the reporting structure of the organization.
+Equally important is where e-learning fits in the organizational and reporting structure of the institution.
 Is it located on the academic/educational side of the organization or on the technical or administrative side?
 The answers to these questions will tell us how seriously the institution takes e-learning.

 Finally, how e-learning support is funded in the institution is as important, if not more, than how the support is organized.
 There are four basic funding models: